 light is displayed from a short post atop the tower.
 The lighthouse

 is unpainted yellow brick.
 Except for the automated light, the buildings

 of the station appear to be abandoned and in poor condition.
-Bing
+A photo is at right, and Bing

 view.
 Ramkin Island is the westernmost of a chain of islets,

 summits of an underwater ridge, that extends northwestward from